-Example: Working with Input and Files
+Example: Working with files and standard input

 The follwing system functions and file functions can be used to work with the standard input and files.